Service Level Agreement

 Voice Carrier provides service only for hardware or software as contracted by the Customer.
 This includes monitoring, maintaining and repairing Voice Carrier supplied software and hardware, but excludes monitoring, maintaining and repairing Customer supplied software and hardware unless specifically contracted.

-If a Cloud server hosting a Customer PBX or SIP trunk fails, another local server will typically be able to restore service within twenty minutes.
-In the event of the total failure of equipment in a colocation facility, or failure of a critical service required for ongoing operation which is provided by the colocation vendor (that makes service unavailable at the colocation facility), service will typically be restored on a separate system in a different geographical location within four hours.
+If a Cloud server hosting a Customer PBX or SIP trunk fails, another local server will typically be able to restore service within one hour.
+In the event of the total failure of equipment in a colocation facility, or failure of a critical service required for ongoing operation which is provided by the colocation vendor (that makes service unavailable at the colocation facility), service will typically be restored on a separate system in a different geographical location within eight hours.

 Some products and services from third party vendors are licensed individually by those vendors.
 In the case of a system wide failure that results in a geographical failover, such products may not be available for use during the outage.